 Just when you’ve gotten the hang of parenting a baby, your little one turns into a toddler and you’re faced with new challenges and joys.
-It’s important to keep in mind that Baby development stages are quite a bit more predictable than those of a Toddler.
-There are a whole range of skills to look for and track with your toddler, including: cognitive, social, emotional, communication, and motor skills and abilities.
+It’s important to keep in mind that a baby’s development stages are quite a bit more predictable than those of a toddler.
+There are a whole range of skills to look for and track with your child now, including: cognitive, social, emotional, communication, and motor skills and abilities.

 What defines a toddler?

-The toddler stage is defined as the period from 12-36 months.
-During the toddler stage, most children learn to walk, talk, leave their diapers and interact with others.
-This period is also when a child’s unique personality, capabilities, and interest begin to emerge.
+The toddler stage is defined as the period from 12 to 36 months.
+During this stage, most children learn to walk, talk, leave their diapers, and interact with others.
+This period is also when a child’s unique personality, capabilities, and interests begin to emerge.
 Whereas babies tend to develop in a fairly standard and predictable manner, toddler milestones may vary greatly in timing and order.
-Some toddlers will reach milestones very early, other children might reach the same milestones much later.
+Some kids will reach milestones very early on, while other children might reach the same milestones much later.
 Most of the time, these variations are not a cause for concern.
 However, if a parent detects consistent delays across a range of developmental milestones, it’s best to consult with a professional.

 What are the milestones to watch for?

 This is what you can expect your child to achieve during her second year of life.

 How to interpret and use milestones

 It’s important for parents to remember that the establishment of child development milestones is not an exact science since they are based on “averages”.
 By definition, averages take into account a wide range of development patterns including “outliers” who show very early or very late milestone achievement.

-“Average” does not necessarily equate with “normal” so while it’s always good to encourage and boost development with early stimulation activities and games, it’s best to avoid over-stimulating or rushing your little one to reach milestones she’s not ready for.
-Keep in mind that, each child’s unique situation including genetics, environment, and personality also play a part in determining when toddlers hit each milestone.
+“Average” does not necessarily equate with “normal” so, while it’s always good to encourage and boost development with early stimulation activities and games, it’s best to avoid over-stimulating or rushing your little one to reach certain milestones if she’s not ready for them.
+Keep in mind that each child’s unique situation, including genetics, environment, and personality, also play a part in determining when toddlers will hit each milestone.